 2. How much time do you have in hand?

 This is important because some of the islands are far off and you need to spend time in commute.
 Some of the islands need time to explore them.
-There are different kind of travelers.
-Some spend 5 days in Thailand while some spend 5 days exploring just in an island.
+There are different kinds of travellers.
+Some spend 5 days in Thailand while some spend 5 days exploring just an island.
 So think about how much time you want to spend on a island.

 3. How touristy you want it to be?

-You are going to be surprised by the many kind of beaches that you come across.
+You are going to be surprised by the many kinds of beaches that you come across.
 Not all are blue.
 Not all have corals.
 Not all have soft sand.